spences10/scottspence.com/copy/privacy-policy.md

 ### How I collect your information

+The only piece of information I collect is your email address.
+If you want to receive email updates from me.

-I use SendGrid to capture your email address, SendGrid is owned by Twilio, you can see their privacy statement [here][0].
+I use Substack to capture your email address when you give voluntarily via the email sign up form, you can see their privacy statement [here][0].

 The information collected is an email address with no other personal identifying information.

 ### What I do with collected information

-I use the collected information to send weekly emails to subscribers.
+I use the collected information (an email address) to send emails to subscribers.

-If there is a giveaway being run where I need to send you something in the post, like stickers.
-I will request your address via the email given in the mailing list on SendGrid.
-Once the post has been sent I will delete any emails with identifying information in them.
+If there is a giveaway being run where I need to send something in the post, like stickers.
+I will request your address via the email given in the mailing list on Substack.
+Once the package has been sent I will delete any emails with identifying information in them.

 ### What cookies, pixels, and other trackers my site uses and their purpose.